datacontroller/datacontroller.io/content/blog/saasnow-partnership/index.md

 ### Ease of Support

 With a partner as your first line of support, you can leverage a single process for all SAS-related requests, including Data Controller.
-For complex, non-standard issues, partners have the full and immediate support of the Data Controller for SAS®team.
+For complex, non-standard issues, partners have the full and immediate support of the Data Controller for SAS® team.

 ### Ease of Billing